thephpleague/uri-src/docs/components/7.0/userinfo.md

 ---
 layout: default
 title: The User information component
+description: The UserInfo class handles the generic user information URI component.
 ---

 The UserInfo
 =======

-The `UserInfo` class represents a URI authority component.
+The `UserInfo` class represents a URI component handling the user information component.
 Apart from the [package common API](/components/7.0/) the class exposes basic properties and method to manipulate its different component.

 <p class="message-notice">If the modifications do not change the current object, it is returned as is, otherwise, a new modified object is returned.</p>